process-analytics/bpmn-visualization-js/CONTRIBUTING.md

 7. Be sure you have followed the [code style](./docs/contributors/development.md#code-style) for the project.

-8. Prior to opening a Pull Request, ensure the build is fully working by locally running `npm run all` (build, check and test everything)
+8. Prior to opening a Pull Request, ensure the build is fully working by locally running `npm run all` (build, check and test everything).

 9. Open a [GitHub Pull Request](./docs/contributors/pull-request.md#open-a-pull-request) with your patches. (**1** pull request = **1** feature or bug)
    We will review your contribution and respond as quickly as possible.
 Keep in mind that this is an open source project, and it may take us some time to get back to you.
 Your patience is very much appreciated.

-10. If this is your 1st Pull Request, sign the [Contributor License Agreement](./docs/contributors/pull-request.md#sign-the-contributor-license-agreement)
+10. If this is your 1st Pull Request, sign the [Contributor License Agreement](./docs/contributors/pull-request.md#sign-the-contributor-license-agreement).

 11. Be willing to accept criticism and work on improving your code.